 If you find yourself in isolation because of COVID-19, it could be the ideal time to write the novel you’ve always dreamed of creating – according to New York Times best-selling science fiction author and Flinders University creative writing lecturer, Dr Sean Williams.

-Dr Williams offers these simple tips on How to Write a Bestseller (based on the 10.5 Commandments of Writing), noting that finding ample time to embark on such a big project doesn’t present itself very often.
+Dr Williams offers these simple tips on How to Write a Bestseller (based on the 10.5 Commandments of Writing article he wrote in early 2020), noting that finding ample time to embark on such a big project doesn’t present itself very often.

 “These are simple but powerful steps that every writer should take, and while they won’t guarantee success, they will certainly help you along your way to completing a novel,” says Dr Williams.